NervanaSystems/ngraph/doc/sphinx/source/frameworks/other/index.rst

 -----------------------------

-Before tweaking various environment variables, be aware that how the computation gets executed depends upon the ordering of the data format that the model is using. ``NHWC`` and ``NCHW`` are the two more common layouts in Deep Learning models.
+Before tweaking various environment variables, be aware that how the computation gets executed depends  on the data layout that the model is using. ``NHWC`` and ``NCHW`` are common layouts in Deep Learning models.
 Your ultimate runtime can vary greatly -- even when all other factors are exactly the same -- when this detail is overlooked.

 For CPU (and most cuDNN) backends, the preferred layout is currently ``NCHW``.